moleculerjs/site/source/docs/0.13/broker.md

 title: Broker
 ---
 The `ServiceBroker` is the main component of Moleculer.
 It handles services, calls actions, emit events and communicates with remote nodes.
-You need to create a `ServiceBroker` instance for every node.
+You must create a `ServiceBroker` instance for every node.

 <div align="center">
 ![Broker logical diagram](assets/service-broker.svg)